shotokun16/CISP300/README.md

-Note: This is my first time organizing a GitHub repo, so please feel free to give anu suggestions to improve or modify this repo.
+Note: This is my first time organizing a GitHub repo, so please feel free to give me any suggestions to improve or modify this repo.

 All Rights Reserved By Pearson
 Book: Programming Logic and Design 3rd Edition